-Are you still relying on oil or propane to heat your home in Waterville?
+Are you still relying on a oil or propane furnace to heat your home in Maumee?
 While these things can keep you warm, they are antiquated and saddled with baggage.
 First, the prices of these fuel types fluctuate wildly depending on demand and other factors.
 Second, fossil fuels aren’t healthy, for you or the planet.
-Fortunately—no matter what part of Waterville or Perrysburg you call home—there’s an HVAC option that comes almost free of drawbacks: electric heat pumps.
+Fortunately—no matter what part of Maumee or Monclova you call home—there’s an HVAC option that comes almost free of drawbacks: electric heat pumps.

 During the cooler parts of the year, the heat pump will operate in reverse.
 Instead of pushing the warmth outside, it extracts it from the air outside.
 This warmth is them pumped inside your home.
 A separate blower—or your existing furnace—then pushes the air throughout your home.

-The pros of heat pump installation in Waterville and Perrysburg include:
+The pros of heat pump installation in Maumee and Monclova include:

 That is not to say that the electric heat pumps are perfect.
 They also come with a few drawbacks.
 First, they need a secondary blower in order to distribute air effectively.
 Second, as temperatures drop below freezing, heat pumps lose much of their efficiency, drawing higher amounts of electricity.
 Lastly, because they run year-round, heat pumps have a slightly lower lifespan than heating and AC units.
 But—when compared dollar to dollar—these dual systems offer the ultimate in HVAC convenience and return on investment.

-So, if you want to save thousands on your heat pump conversion in Waterville, reach out to the HVAC experts at Beamont Heating and Cooling.
+So, if you want to save thousands on your heat pump conversion in Maumee, reach out to the HVAC experts at Beamont Heating and Cooling.

 In the 80s, heat pumps struggled to deal with temperatures below freezing.
 But, since then, improvements allow these systems to easily handle temperatures as low as -13°F (-25°C).
 It should be noted, though, that they lose efficiency as the temperature dips towards that number.

 While some homeowners prefer to install a secondary heating system—like a furnace or heater—it’s not a requirement.
 Cold climate heat pumps are masters of finding heat where none seems to be.
 Though, in some circumstances, we may advise keeping your current furnace.
-The only way to know for sure, is to contact us for a free quote on heat pump conversion in Perrysburg or Waterville.
+The only way to know for sure, is to contact us for a free quote on heat pump conversion in Monclova or Maumee.

-Now that you know the truth of these HVAC myths, we invite you to reach out to us at (419) 689-8250 for a heat pump conversion in the Waterville area.
+Now that you know the truth of these HVAC myths, we invite you to reach out to us at (419) 689-8250 for a heat pump conversion in the Maumee area.

 Though natural gas is the cheapest of the three options, heat pump efficiency outstrips it by about 40 percent.
 The access to cooling service—which your gas furnace might not have—is another reason to consider making the switch.
 If you reach out to us by phone or through our site, we’ll be happy to discuss details and outline exactly how much you can save.